Cosmic-Chthonic Cartographies

 Why this work?

 The stories shared here rise from the tangled roots of dreams, research, grief, and a long process of unlearning the colonial, modern, and disembodied patterns that have domesticated not only our lands but also our imaginations.
-Nothing here is of academic authority or a shamanic certification.
-It is an ongoing, situated, accountable inquiry emerging from within the wounded landscapes of the Global North, as an attempt to remember what it might mean to become response-able again, to hold paradox, to grieve, to tend, to listen.
+Nothing here is of academic authority or a “mystical certification.”
+It is an ongoing, situated, accountable inquiry emerging from within the wounded landscapes of the Global North, as an attempt to remember what it might mean to become response-able again, to hold paradox, to grieve, to tend, and to listen.

 What you’ll find here:

-Eco-mythological entanglements of Iberian subterranean mythos
+Eco-mythological entanglements of Atlantic Iberian underground mythos

 Story as decomposing and regenerating knowledge